I purchased every chanter for this independent review.

 MacLellan – This chanter is remarkably similar to the Colin Kyo on the exterior where finger spacing and hole size are concerned.
-The only difference in reality are the C and D holes on the MacLellan are placed slightly higher (never flat then!) than on the Colin Kyo.
+The only difference in reality are the C and D holes on the MacLellan are placed slightly higher (never flat then and you’ll note similar comments on McCallum chanters) than on the Colin Kyo.
 This chanter has a good sound that won’t blow your ears out, a good solid solo chanter.
 I’d have kept it were the C and D holes more similar to the Kyo, but I didn’t feel like switching chanters.
 There’s not much else to say, I won’t deny being beaten in competition by people playing this chanter!
 Listen in this post.

 MacPherson (Doug) – This chanter is a little on the mellow side and tunes a bit flatter than most chanters these days, in the mid 470’s.
 I generally avoid taping low A and high A if at all possible, so the chanter seems just a little unbalanced to me when I have to put a non-negligible amount of tape on low A to get the tuning true, not a big deal really though.
 The relative tuning of the other notes were all very good.
 Listen in this post.

 *McCallum McC2 – This chanter was designed by Willie McCallum and is manufactured by McCallum bagpipes.
 This chanter tunes very easily but has a little teeny bit of a stretch on the bottom hand for those of us with smaller hands.
 I’m 11″ taller than my wife and while my palm is much larger than hers, my fingers are only marginally so.
 If it isn’t obvious already, I put a lot of stock in the comfort and stretch of a chanter.
 Slightly flatter in pitch than most chanters on this page by about 3-4 Hz on average, similar to the Kron Medalist.
 No noticeable flat notes, like the MacLellan in that regard.
 Has a big fat round tone that is very bold and would probably make a good band chanter as well.
 I think the high A can be a bit over bearing if you don’t have a little crow in it.
-Lastly, I specifically feel the space between the C and D holes is too small.
+Lastly, I specifically feel the space between the C and D holes is too small, relative to the stretch down to the low A; over the bottom hand holes feel too unevenly placed.
 This is either due to the C hole being a little higher (perhaps in an attempt to prevent any flat Cs) or the D hole being a little too low (I have experienced the occasional flat D on the few of these that have been through my hands).
 Either way, this chanter has consistently been sold to others because my bottom hand just can’t find the C and D holes for movements like heavy strikes.
 If the spacing were just a bit more even on the bottom hand, I think I would really like this chanter a lot more.
 Listen to a poly one in this post and this post, too.